Solana Beach Property Crime Defense

 Embezzlement takes place when someone steals or exploits money, belongings, and property from a business partner, an employer, insurer, or someone who trusted the con man.

 Forgery involves the stealing of signature, false document, or other personal data of another person to deceive others and use it for his benefit.

 Winning a legal case is never easy on your own.
 But, with the help of the right Solana Beach criminal defense lawyer, you will figure out how to lay down the defenses that he can employ to defend you from the charges being thrown against you.
 Here are some examples of the defenses that will make you triumph over the complaint.

 To nullify the accusation of the victim and the prosecutor, you can argue about having the lack or complete absence of intent.
 Prove that you are innocent, and the jury will take your side.

 Arguing that you are not the person the police have been looking for can also act as a defense in court.
 Sometimes, mistaken identity happens when the policemen find the wrong person who’s not involved in the case.
 False accusations will also save you if your lawyer can prove that you are innocent.

 If you have the consent of the owner, and it has been proven in the court, you will most likely win the case.
 Being allowed by the owner means that your acts are not illegal or unauthorized.

 Book a Free Consultation Now

 To help you settle your case, get legal help from a professional property crime defense attorney now.
-Lee Law Group, P.C. offers legal services that prevent defendants from being convicted.
+Lee Law Group offers legal services that prevent defendants from being convicted.
 They will work hard to get the best results for your case.
-Lee Law Group, P.C. will be with you as you take every step in winning the case and canceling your property crime charges.
+Lee Law Group will be with you as you take every step in winning the case and canceling your property crime charges.
 Our Solana Beach lawyers are committed to serving you with decades of experience and specialization in the field.
 Book a free consultation now!